JohnCremona/CMFs/PostgresSchema.md

-conductor | integer | conductor of psi (equal to the modulus M in its label since psi is primitive) order | integer | order of psi degree | integer | degree of psi = [Q(psi):Q] = phi(order) = cardinality of character orbit [psi] source_level | integer | level of the source newform target_level | integer | level of the target newform source_dim | integer | dimension of the source newform target_dim | integer | dimension of the target newform source_conrey_index | integer | Conrey index of source newform (numeric value of n in source_label) target_conrey_index | integer | Conrey index of target newform character (numeric value of n in target_label) source_hecke_orbit_code | bigint | Hecke orbit code of source newform (64-bit encoding of N.k.a.x in source label) target_hecke_orbit_code | bigint | Hecke orbit code of target newform (64-bit encoding of N.k.a.x in target label) twist_class_label | text | embedded newform label N.k.a.x.n.i of the designated twist class representative (of minimal level and character)
+conductor | integer | conductor of psi (equal to the modulus M in its label since psi is primitive) order | integer | order of psi degree | integer | degree of psi = [Q(psi):Q] = phi(order) = cardinality of character orbit [psi] parity | smallint | parity of psi source_level | integer | level of the source newform target_level | integer | level of the target newform source_dim | integer | dimension of the source newform orbit target_dim | integer | dimension of the target newform orbit source_conrey_index | integer | Conrey index of source newform (numeric value of n in source_label) target_conrey_index | integer | Conrey index of target newform character (numeric value of n in target_label) twisting_conrey_index | integer | Conrey index of twisting character psi (numeric value of n in twisting_char_label) source_hecke_orbit_code | bigint | Hecke orbit code of source newform (64-bit encoding of N.k.a.x in source label) target_hecke_orbit_code | bigint | Hecke orbit code of target newform (64-bit encoding of N.k.a.x in target label) twist_class_label | text | embedded newform label N.k.a.x.n.i of the designated twist class representative (of minimal level and character)